 - “I have some information about how to begin an exercise program.
 Would you be interested in hearing about it?

 Clinician: “Hello, Janet.
 Nice to see you again.
-Tell me how things are going with you?” (open question)
+Tell me, how are things going with you?” (open question)

 Janet: “Well, pretty good.
 I’m not very happy about my blood sugar readings, though.” (evoked elaboration)

-Clinician: “You sound quite upset!” (mirroring)
+Clinician: “You sound quite upset.” (mirroring)

 Janet: “I am!
 I know it’s my fault.
 I’m having a real hard time sticking to this diet and trying to lose weight.” (evoked elaboration)